continusec/key-transparency/README.md

 ## Future extensions

-It may be desired for another party to run their own Tree Head Log - in such a way all audited map states could be added their for efficient checking by clients.
+It may be desirable for another party to run their own Tree Head Log - in such a way all audited map states could be added there for efficient checking by clients.

 # Questions / feedback?